ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-6. How does $t-SNE$ (T-distributed Stochastic Neighbor Embedding) work?
+Q. How does $t-SNE$ (T-distributed Stochastic Neighbor Embedding) work?
 Why do we need it?

 <details><summary><b>Answer</b></summary>